thanos-io/thanos/docs/components/store.md

 Azure, Swift, Tencent COS and Aliyun OSS.

 Flags:
+      --block-discovery-strategy="concurrent"
+                                 One of concurrent, recursive.
+When set to concurrent, stores will concurrently issue
+                                 one call per directory to discover active blocks in the bucket.
+The recursive strategy iterates through all objects in the bucket, recursively traversing into each directory.
+                                 This avoids N+1 calls at the expense of having slower bucket iterations.
       --block-meta-fetch-concurrency=32
                                  Number of goroutines to use when fetching block metadata from object storage.